 Tips & Tricks for Bierocks Recipe

-- The dough should be tacky but it should not stick to the surface or hand.
+- The dough should be tacky, but it should not stick to the surface or to the hand.

 - You can include ground sausage, horseradish, and shredded cheese in your filling.

-- Some parts of the meat should be with fat, which, when frying, will soften the meat fibers and the cutlets will not be dry and hard.
+- Some parts of the meat should be with fat, which, when frying, will soften the meat fibers and prevent the cutlets from being dry and hard.

 - You can substitute the shredded cabbage for sauerkraut in these bierocks.

 - Serve with mustard as a dipping sauce.